Hope you had fun last night. Now it's time to kick that hangover, whatever it takes. Okay, well, maybe not the Sicilian method.

 16. Hangover Heaven.
 In Vegas there is a special morning after bus called Hangover Heaven.
 Climb aboard, and the crew administers fluids, vitamins, and other supplements via IV while you cruise the strip.
 Vegas is disgusting, for many reasons, but Hangover Heaven might be the place to find the Gizmodo crew in the mornings during CES 2013.

 17. Eggs Benedict.
 This is one thing the U.S. got very, very right.
 As the story goes, back in the late 1800s, a well to-do socialite partied way too hard.
 The next morning, he asked the restaurant at the Waldorf-Astoria to put together this crazy sandwich with a poached egg, ham, and hollandaise sauce, on top of an English muffin.
 You're welcome, world.

 18. Pellet tea.
 Eggs Benedict aside, the U.S. is also responsible for one of the nastiest cures on this list.
 In the wild west days, hungover cowboys drank a "tea" made of rabbit droppings.
 Just take the pellets and steep them in hot water.
 Rabbit shit tea.
-Yeah.
-How about a beer?
+Yep.

 19. Brooklyn, NY

 For years I had a hangover cure that worked almost every time, though we definitely can't recommend it, and neither would your doctor.
 After a night out boozing, here's what I did when I got home:

 - 1) Drink as much water possible.

 - 2) Pop a vitamin B-complex, because alcohol depletes you of those vitamins.